borine/bluealsa-hfp-ag-plugin/bluez-alsa/README.md

 # bluez-alsa source files

-The source files in this directory and its sub-directories are copied from the bluez-alsa project, https://github.com/arkq/bluez-alsa
+The source files in this directory are copied from the bluez-alsa project, https://github.com/arkq/bluez-alsa

 They are used here by permission under the terms of the MIT license.